 Reviewing your beneficiary designations

-If you have any ex-spouses listed as beneficiaries on these accounts, you’ll want to remove them and update the beneficiary designation forms with the new people you want to receive the money from those accounts.
+If you have an ex-spouse listed as beneficiaries on these accounts, you’ll want to remove them and update the beneficiary designation forms with the new people you want to receive the money.

 Trusts can be a helpful tool in estate planning, especially for blended families.
 You can use trusts to provide for children from a previous marriage while still giving you some control over how and when they receive the money.
 You can also use trusts to protect assets from creditors or future divorce proceedings.

-Estate planning for blended families may seem a bit more complicated than for traditional families, but it is still possible to create a plan that meets your needs and protects your loved ones.
-By taking the time to review your estate planning documents and make sure they are up-to-date, you can ensure that your wishes will get carried out and that your family is provided for.
+Estate planning for blended families may seem a bit more complicated than for so-called “traditional families,” but you can still create a plan that meets your needs and protects your loved ones.
+By taking the time to review your estate planning documents and make sure they are up-to-date, you can ensure that your wishes will get carried out and that your expanded family is provided for.